Alchemist-X/howcryptoworksbook/Part_02_Ethereum_Ecosystem.md

 The primary cost for rollups is posting their transaction data to L1. **EIP-4844 (Proto-Danksharding)** dramatically reduced this cost by introducing a new transaction type: the **blob-carrying transaction**. **Blobs** are large packets of data that are made available on the consensus layer for a temporary period (~18 days) instead of being stored permanently in the execution layer's state.

 This creates a separate, cheaper data market specifically for rollups.
 Integrity is enforced by **KZG commitments**; blob availability is provided by protocol rules and data retention.
 Post-Pectra, the per-block blob maximum increased to 9 (from the original 6) (as of 2025-05).
 This cryptographic technique is a cornerstone of **"full danksharding,"** as it allows light clients to verify that the data in a blob was made available simply by checking the commitment and a small proof, rather than having to download the entire blob themselves.
 Blob space has a separate base fee from normal gas, blobs are pruned after the retention window, and blob contents are not directly accessible to EVM contracts.

+**Anecdote — Time‑Limited Billboards and Sealed Posters**: Think of rollups renting billboard space on mainnet.
+They paste a huge poster (the blob) that stays up for roughly 18 days, then the city takes it down.
+The city keeps only a sealed, signed thumbnail that uniquely commits to the poster (the KZG commitment).
+Later, anyone can verify a specific square of that poster with a tiny receipt (a proof) without the city storing the full poster forever.
+Billboard rent clears in a separate market from road tolls—mirroring blob fees vs normal gas.

+#### The Data Availability Problem
+Rollups derive security by publishing their transaction data to a reliable layer so that anyone can independently verify state transitions, issue fraud proofs (for optimistic designs), or reconstruct the state if sequencers go offline.
+If data is withheld, security collapses.
+Historically, the DA component dominated rollup costs (often 80–95% pre‑4844).
+Post‑4844, costs fell substantially, but DA still drives a large share of L2 fees.
+Practical constraints remain: blobs are ~128 KiB each, kept for a temporary retention window (~18 days), and there are explicit per-block targets and maximums (as of Pectra, max 9).
+This bounded blobspace creates a real market for data and motivates both compression and alternative DA modes.

+#### External DA Options and Trade-offs
+Beyond Ethereum blobs, several DA systems exist with distinct assumptions and economics:
+- **Celestia**: A specialized chain providing consensus + data availability only.
+It uses **Data Availability Sampling (DAS)** with erasure coding and namespaced Merkle trees so even light clients gain high assurance that full block data was published.
+Fees are paid via PayForBlobs; security rests on staked TIA validators and sufficient independent sampling, with full nodes able to produce bad‑encoding fraud proofs.
+- **EigenDA**: Built on Ethereum’s restaking model.
+A disperser coordinates encoding and operator attestations; throughput can be high, while security depends on the value restaked and the operator/quorum assumptions.
+- **Validium and bonded/cryptoeconomic DA**: Data kept off‑chain under a committee or bonded set.
+This can be cheaper but weakens guarantees relative to on‑chain DA, since availability is not enforced by L1 protocol rules.
+- **Avail**: A DA-focused chain with namespaced commitments and DA sampling, backed by its own validator/security model.

+Choosing between native blobs vs. external DA depends on desired trust assumptions, throughput needs, cost targets, and how settlement/bridging is architected.
+Many rollups post state commitments to Ethereum while using external DA for data, or operate in hybrid modes that can switch depending on market conditions.

+#### Celestia in Focus

+Celestia is a modular blockchain that provides consensus and data availability only—not execution or settlement.
+It addresses the data availability problem for rollups: if transaction data is withheld, security collapses, and historically DA comprised the majority of L2 costs.
+By separating DA from execution, rollups can post their data to Celestia while settling on Ethereum or another settlement layer.

+Celestia uses Data Availability Sampling (DAS) so even light clients can verify that full block data was published by sampling small, random chunks.
+This is enabled by erasure coding and Namespaced Merkle Trees, allowing per‑namespace sampling and efficient proofs.
+Throughput scales with the number of samplers, improving capacity without burdening individual nodes.
+Fees are paid via PayForBlobs ("blob gas"), consensus is provided by CometBFT, and security rests on staked TIA validators plus an honest majority of samplers.

+In practice, a rollup submits blobs to Celestia and posts succinct state commitments to a settlement layer (often Ethereum), enabling fraud proofs and full state reconstruction when needed.
+Celestia also supports sovereign rollups that use it purely for DA.
+Compared with alternatives: Ethereum blobs (EIP‑4844) reduce DA costs natively but do not offer Celestia’s sampling‑driven scaling; EigenDA achieves high throughput with restaked quorums but with different trust assumptions; validiums are cheaper but rely on off‑chain committees; Avail provides a DA‑focused chain with its own validator/security model.

 ---